When it comes to selling your puppies there are a few things to sort out first.

 Bear in mind that sometimes people posing as clients may be there to case your situation just so they can return later and relieve you of your valuable stock.
 I have known breeders to lose whole litters to theft.
 You can protect yourself in several ways:

 - Ask for people’s contact details before giving out your address.

 - Viewing should be by appointment only.
-Don’t offer any details about when you are likely to be home and when you are likely to be out.
+Don’t offer any details online about your address nor about when you are likely to be home and when you are likely to be out.

 - Put locks on all gates and doors accessing your dog areas.

 - Discretely record the number on the car license plates of clients you feel uneasy about.